cloudflare/cloudflare-docs/content/d1/get-started.md

 Specifically:

-- The value (string) you set for `<BINDING_NAME>` will be used to reference this database in your Worker.
+- The value (string) you set for `binding` will be used to reference this database in your Worker.
 In this tutorial, name your binding `DB`.
-- The binding must be [a valid JavaScript variable name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#variables).
+- The `binding` value must be [a valid JavaScript variable name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#variables).
 For example, `binding = "MY_DB"` or `binding = "productionDB"` would both be valid names for the binding.
-- Your binding is available in your Worker at `env.<BINDING_NAME>` and the D1 [client API](/d1/build-databases/query-databases/) is exposed on this binding.
+- Your binding is available in your Worker at `env.DB` and the D1 [client API](/d1/build-databases/query-databases/) is exposed on this binding.

 {{<Aside type="note">}}